vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

     pub endpoint: String,
 ```

-Every field in the configuration struct must have a comment.
-This is used to
+Every field in the configuration struct must have a doc comment (`///`).
-generate documentation for the Sink.
-The metadata attribute added here is used
+These are used to generate documentation for the Sink.
+The metadata
-to generate examples for the documentation.
-(This is possible because the config
+attribute added here is used to generate examples for the documentation.
-struct is annotated with `#[configurable_component(sink("basic"))]`).
+(This is possible because the config struct is annotated with
+`#[configurable_component(sink("basic"))]`).
+Since the comments here are
+used for for user-facing documentation they should be good grammar and be
+correctly capitalized and punctuated.

 We then want to update our sink to take the endpoint from the config.
-At the same
+At the
-time let's create an `HttpClient` that will handle sending the data. `HttpClient`
+same time let's create an `HttpClient` that will handle sending the data.
-is our wrapper over [`hyper`][hyper_docs] used to send data over http.
+`HttpClient` is our wrapper over [`hyper`][hyper_docs] used to send data over
+http.

 Update the `BasicSink` struct to look like: